PhD Political Science, Massachusetts Institute of Technology

 Nathan Black is a political scientist interested in the future relationship between climate change and violent civil conflict.

-As an Environmental Fellow, Nathan will work with Robert Bates of the Department of Government on the security consequences of climate change in Latin America.
-Nathan will try to identify best practices for Latin American state governments facing arable land supply shocks of the kind expected as a result of climate change, specifically which responses to these shocks have led to peace in the past, and which have led to violent conflict.
+As an Environmental Fellow, Nathan worked with Robert Bates of the Department of Government on the security consequences of climate change in Latin America.
+Nathan also worked to identify best practices for Latin American state governments facing arable land supply shocks of the kind expected as a result of climate change, specifically which responses to these shocks have led to peace in the past, and which have led to violent conflict.